 If you’re not using drones today in construction, you’re missing the boat

 The AEC industry is under mounting pressure to deliver quality projects under tight budgets and timelines.
-Using modern communication networks, digital measurement, advanced process automation and sensor-based technology systems, companies are finding new ways to save while improving visibility into their assets.
+Using modern communication networks (like the latest two-way radios which you can find out details about online), digital measurement, advanced process automation and sensor-based technology systems, companies are finding new ways to save while improving visibility into their assets.
 However, the sheer size and scope of many enterprise projects leaves operation teams and safety managers struggling to handle the task of inspecting these extensive infrastructures they build.
 By deploying new technologies to act as force multipliers, making current field teams more effective, companies can put virtual eyes on assets more regularly, with more precision than ever before.
 This has led many to embrace and realize they must leverage technology as a means of survival in a fast-paced, competitive market.
 Becoming a technology- and data-driven organization, however, takes much more than simply having a desire and willingness to spend on innovation; shifting to a tech-enabled organization requires unwavering commitment, core cultural shifts and overhauls in processes, training and resources.

 Professional commercial drone services operated by highly trained and skilled engineering, UAV operators, and business process experts provide a safe and cost-effective way to assess objects that otherwise require ground crews and/or a person to perform risky tasks.
 Inspections using drones can be as simple as visually inspecting a building facade to something more complex, such as using Light Detection and Ranging (LiDAR) to create digital elevation models.
 In either case, a single pilot can easily fly around whatever it is you want to be inspected and record a live feed of high-quality images, video, or 3D models for engineer review on the ground.